You may be surprised that some plants that can help keep flies away are already growing in your yard.

-Simply planting these fragrant herbs around outdoor gathering spaces can create a natural barrier for many insect pests.
-Read on to discover some of the best plants to help control flies.
+Planting fragrant herbs around outdoor gathering spots can help keep insect pests away.
+Read on to discover some of the best plants for controlling flies.

 1. Basil